pulumi/docs/content/docs/iac/packages-and-automation/pulumi-packages/authoring.md

 - /docs/using-pulumi/pulumi-packages/how-to-author
 ---

-This how-to guide will take you step-by-step through the tasks required to author and publish a Pulumi Package.
+This guide will take you step-by-step through creating and publishing a Pulumi Package.
 You can use this guide to create any [type of Pulumi Package](/docs/guides/pulumi-packages#types-of-pulumi-packages): a Native Provider, a provider bridged from an existing Terraform provider, or a Component.
 This guide assumes you're using GitHub to host your package's source code and GitHub Actions to publish various parts of your package.

 {{% notes type="info" %}}
 If you are a cloud or SaaS provider interested in publishing a provider or component, please [contact us to start publishing to Pulumi Registry](/contact/?form=registry) to reach out partners team.